-What Causes Email to Go to Spam?
+What Causes WordPress Emails to Go to Spam?

-A Lack of SPF and DKIM Records
+A and AAAA Records

 A private key is used by the email sending service to create a DKIM signature hash email header from one or more important parts of the email that should not change, such as the “From:” header and the message body.

-The DNS record acts as a public key – the receiving mailbox provider uses it to decrypt the DKIM hash signature back to the original text and verifies that the message still has that same text.
+The DNS record acts as a public key.
+The receiving mailbox provider uses it to decrypt the DKIM hash signature back to the original text and verifies that the message still has that same text.
 This ensures that the message has been sent from the correct domain, and that the email hasn’t been altered in any way.

-Not Using Dedicated IP Addresses(?)
+Dedicated IP Addresses

 If you research the various email providers, you’ll notice that some of them advertise a dedicated IP address you can use for your email.
 By sending your emails from one dedicated IP address, you don’t run the risk of sending email from the same IP address that has been (or is still being) used to send emails that are being reported as spam.